|

 Coliforms and various heavy metals.

-Significant
+Significant improvements were

-improvements were not found.
-However,
+not found.
+However, some

-and E.coli.
+E.coli.
 The plants performance was not as well as expected.

 This was mainly due to the timing of the sampling schedule, which